Aranya-Basak/CS50P/README.md

 # CS50P Introduction to Python Problem solution and Final Project

-# CS50P – Introduction to Programming with Python

 This repository contains my solutions, notes, and exercises from Harvard's CS50P: *Introduction to Programming with Python*.